 Beyond its value in archiving and publishing, digitization also opens a path to automated artifact analysis -- which can be extremely useful in grappling with large amounts of information.

-And then there is the study of the computer/humanities collision itself.
-In its more introspective moments, Digital Humanities considers the impact of the computer on the disciplines to which it is applied, and likewise the impact the humanities have on computer science.
+In its more introspective moments, Digital Humanities also considers the impact of the computer on the disciplines to which it is applied, and likewise the impact the humanities have on computer science.

 Digital Humanities at Wheaton

 There are a number of Digital Humanities projects going on at Wheaton, including: